tree-annotation/tao-parser-java/README.md

 # Interactive version

-Interactive version of the parser in JavaScript can be to tried at [tree-annotation.org](https://tree-annotation.org/parser.html).
+Interactive version of the parser in JavaScript can be tried at [tree-annotation.org](https://tree-annotation.org/parser.html).

 # Usage

-`Example.jsh` contains a simple JShell script that can be run like this:
+`Example.jsh` contains a simple [JShell](https://en.wikipedia.org/wiki/JShell) script that can be run like this:

 ```
 jshell Example.jsh